Frittorium/Bike-Dataset-model/README.md

-# PedalCast: Neural Network Bike Rental Demand Predictor
+#Neural Network Bike Rental Demand Predictor

 A PyTorch neural network that predicts hourly bike rental demand from weather and calendar data, with a Tkinter GUI for interactive predictions.